Keyboard shortcuts

 - Architectural decisions evident in structure

-3. Create devdocs/foundation/known_requirements.md
+3. Create devdocs/archaeology/foundations/known_requirements.md

 - Requirements inferred from implementations